csc301-2023-fall/project-12-unicef-m/deliverables/D1/planning.md

 #### Q9: How will you organize your team?

 For schedules we have a When2Meet set up and we will use the assignments as a rough timestamp to guide our development milestones.
-We will use the github project as a task board, and rank the TODO list to prioritise tasks.
+We will use the Github Project as a task board, and rank the TODO list to prioritise tasks.
+We determine the status of work completed through our code reviews, pull requests must have made signifcant changes prior the review.
 Overall we will discuss these details in the weekly meetings as well as update each other in the discord group chat.

 #### Q10: What are the rules regarding how your team works?